KSP-CKAN/CKAN/policy/indexing.md

 Our policy is based on two principles:

-* CKAN complies with licenses, but does not use them as an excuse to do things mod authors do not want
+* CKAN takes mod authors' licensing rights seriously
 * CKAN acts in the interests of its users **and** mod authors

 Note that for purposes of this document, the term "author" does not necessarily mean the original author of a mod.
 It should be understood to include a maintainer, custodian, etc.